Semi-supervised cross-lingual speech emotion recognition: Results

 \subsection{Discussion}

-Figure \ref{fig:result-summary} summarizes the results achieved in the different configurations evaluated for the recognition of emotions on new languages.
-The aim is to highlight the gap between training the method by having all labeled data for the new language and the use of pseudo-labels.
-In the chart we compare the performance for (i) the cross-lingual experiment (results collected from the Table \ref{tab:lower-result}), (ii) the multi-lingual experiment (accuracy reported in the Table \ref{tab:upper-result}), and (iii) the SSL cross-lingual experiment based on the use of hard pseudo-labels having 100 labeled utterances for the new language (see Figure \ref{fig:result-hard-labeling}).
-Multi-lingual SER with all labeled utterances, as presumable, results in a noticeable increase in performance compared to the cross-lingual SER.
+Figure \ref{fig:result-summary} summarizes the results achieved by our best method with HuBERT in the different configurations evaluated for the recognition of emotions on new languages.
+The aim is to highlight the gap between training the method with all the data labeled or with the use of pseudo-labeled samples.
+In the chart we compare the performance for (i) the cross-lingual experiment (results collected from the Table \ref{tab:lower-result}), (ii) the multi-lingual experiment (accuracy reported in the Table \ref{tab:upper-result}), and (iii) the SSL cross-lingual experiment based on the use of hard pseudo-labels having 100 labeled utterances for the new language (see Fig. \ref{fig:result-hard-labeling}).
+As expected, multi-lingual SER with all the utterances labeled results in a noticeable increase in performance compared to the cross-lingual SER.
 This increase is particularly significant for Persian (+60\%), a language that has very different linguistic traits from those of English and for this reason the adaptation of the model is very important.
-Cross-lingual SSL based on hard pseudo-labels allows to improve the performance of the cross-lingual configuration for all the languages considered with the exception of French and Italian.
-This result depends on the linguistic distance between the source and target languages.
-Specifically, the shorter the linguistic distance between the source language and the target language, the lower the gain obtained with cross-language SSL.
-According to \cite{chiswick2005linguistic}, French and Italian have a lower linguistic distance from English than both German and Persian.
-This aspect is reflected in the performances obtained for the estimation of emotions in which the cross-lingual result on French and Italian is very similar to the intra-corpus performance, respectively equal to 61.28\% and 56.12\%.
-Consequently we can claim that cross-lingual SSL is not bad on these two languages, but the cross-lingual model on the source language is very good.
+Cross-lingual SSL based on hard pseudo-labels improves the performance of the cross-lingual configuration for all the considered languages (the increase is 50\% for the Persian language).

+An analysis of the feature space before and after the adaptation to the new language is also provided.
+The analysis aims to verify whether the pseudo-label approach can effectively reduce the variations between different languages while retaining information related to emotions.
+To illustrate this, we use Principal Component Analysis (PCA) to project the learned feature representation, i.e., the output of the utterance encoder into 3D space.
+Furthermore, the silhouette score \citep{rousseeuw1987silhouettes} is exploited to estimate the ability of the learned representation to discriminate emotions independently of language.
+The silhouette's best score value is 1 and the worst value is -1.
+Values close to 0 indicate overlapping clusters.